 Emily, founder and blogger at Oat & Sesame says, "I once tried to convince my dad that these [beet burgers] were in fact real hamburgers - being that they are pink and all - he saw right through my trick but he enjoyed the burger nonetheless.
 Anything in patty form that I can make ahead and freeze are high on my list."
 Emily has the right idea!
 Enjoy these burgers straight from the oven or double the recipe and have the burgers available in the refrigerator when you need a fast, healthy meal.

-Serve beet burgers on regular-sized or little slider-buns, lettuce leaves, or portobello mushrooms (as the bun).
+Serve beet burgers on slider or regular burger buns, lettuce leaves, or portobello mushrooms (as the bun).
 Add toppings, such as cucumber, avocado, salsa, or goat cheese (or vegan cheese).
 The options are limitless.
 Enjoy!

 These burgers are baked for an easy no-fuss method; however, if your burgers stick, and you prefer frying or grilling burgers on the stove-top, then reach for the frying pan.
 If burgers don't stick when frying or grilling, you may need to add a tbsp or two of almond flour.

 This recipe is adapted from one of my favorite blogs Oat & Sesame.
 Want to learn more?
 Stop by Tasty Tuesdays for an interview with the amazing Emily.

 - 1 cup dry black beans, cooked or 1 15.5 oz can canned beans, drained

 - 1 medium raw red beet, peeled and grated

 - 3/4 cup dry brown rice, cooked